 The entrance is in the courtyard by the pool.
 The house is built on a hillside so the ground floor is partially below ground, remaining cool in the summer.

-- Bedroom 6: Large bedroom with super King size bed and en suite bathroom with shower, bath and sinks.
+- Bedroom 6: Large bedroom with super King size bed and en suite bathroom with shower over bath and sinks.
 A sitting area with convertible sofa and wood burning stove for chillier months.
 Access a landing with a cushioned day bed.

 - Bedroom 7: Twin beds and en suite bathroom with shower and sink.